yeongk/react_redux_auth_feature_toggle/README.md

 5. npm run
 6. server listens on port 3000

-For authentication, auth server needs to be set up, listening on http://localhost:3000.
+NOTE: For testing the authenticated user scenario, auth server needs to be set up.
+Between Option A and Option B, Option A would be simpler to set up.